Traditional Hanukkah Food

 - Incorporate unusual spices such as ginger, curry, or Cajun seasoning

-- Go sweet by topping with toasted marshmallows, coconut, fruit compote, or applesauce
+- Go sweet by topping with toasted marshmallows, coconut, or fruit compote

-- Include savory ingredients or toppings such as parsnips, brisket, pesto, cheese, or scallions
+- Include savory ingredients or toppings such as parsnips, pesto, cheese, or scallions

 Why Are Fried Foods Eaten for Hanukkah?

 Fried foods are an important part of the traditional Hanukkah meal, as they represent the small amount of oil that miraculously burned for 8 days when the Jews rededicated the Temple after overcoming oppression.
 As guests enjoy their meal, the oil used to fry the foods is meant to remind them of the miracle their ancestors experienced centuries ago.

 Brisket is enjoyed during many Jewish holidays in addition to Hanukkah, such as Rosh Hashanah and Passover.
 As you prepare this meal in a dutch oven or roasting pan, be sure to include a combination of flavor-enhancing seasonings.
 Below are some seasoning and recipe ideas for your Hanukkah brisket: